HDembinski/numba-stats/README.md

 * Tsallis-Hagedorn, a model for the minimum bias pT distribution
 * Q-Gaussian
 * Bernstein density (not normalized to unity, use this in extended likelihood fits)
+* Cruijff density (not normalized to unity, use this in extended likelihood fits)

 with more to come.
 The speed gains are huge, up to a factor of 100 compared to `scipy`.
 Benchmarks are included in the repository and are run by `pytest`.